keniasousa/keniasousa.github.io/_posts/2025-01-02-process-engineer-product-owner.md

 ![Network](/images/posts/safe-po-pm.png)

-I just got my certification as a Scaled Agile Framework (SAFe) Product Owner and Product Manager [safe-po-pm] and I want to share my initial thoughts comparing a Process Owner role with my role as a Process Engineer.
+I just got my certification as a Scaled Agile Framework (SAFe) ["Product Owner and Product Manager"][safe-po-pm]]{:target="_blank"}  and I want to share my initial thoughts comparing a Process Owner role with my role as a Process Engineer.

 As a Process Engineer, I collaborate with different teams to improve processes while a Product Owner collaborates with agile teams to deliver products or services to customers.
 I see several commonalities between their roles and mindset.
 Here are my top 3: